cm-tle-pred/cm-tle-pred.github.io/index.md

 ## Motivation

-Due to the impact of outliers in TLE data on the supervised learning models, the use of unsupervised learning models were explored to remove these abnormal data from the training dataset before using them to train our neural network models.
-Consistent patterns were observed in the first-order or second-order differences when examining data from the same satellite.  `DBSCAN` was selected to exploit this as regular data points are clustered together and data points which have abnoramlly large or small values relative to other data points in the series will be classified as outliers.
+Due to the impact of outliers in TLE data on the supervised learning models, the use of unsupervised learning models was explored to remove these abnormal data from the training dataset before using them to train our neural network models.
+Consistent patterns were observed in the first-order or second-order differences when examining data from the same satellite.  `DBSCAN` was selected to exploit this as regular data points are clustered together and data points that have abnormally large or small values relative to other data points in the series will be classified as outliers.

 ## Unsupervised Learning Methods

 As data are highly correlated between samples from the same satellite, the raw TLE entries are first grouped by their `NORAD_ID` and then sorted in ascending order according to the `EPOCH`.
-Then, the values for the first-order difference for `INCLINATION` and `ECCENTRICITY` used as inputs to `DBSCAN`.
+Then, the values for the first-order difference for `INCLINATION` and `ECCENTRICITY` are used as inputs to `DBSCAN`.
 The algorithm clusters similar values and isolated values with abnormally large jumps with its neighbors.

 Initially, a single `DBSCAN` model was created for both `INCLINATION` and `ECCENTRICITY` as input features, however, it was more reliant on how the normalization was done and was less sensitive to anomalies from a single feature.
 Although it required more computation time, training separate `DBSCAN` models resulted in less data manipulation and better results once combined.

 As initial predictions for the neural networks were evaluated, additional `DBSCAN` models were created to eliminate outliers from `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE` by examining their second-order difference, resulting in a total of four `DBSCAN` models per satellite.

 Due to the large variance in size and values for individual satellites, the `min_sample` and `eps` parameters could not be static and must be dynamically adjusted for individual satellites.
-To accommodate satellites with both small and large amount of data, the `min_sample` was set to require at least 20 samples or 1% of the total size of the data, whichever was greater.
+To accommodate satellites with both small and large amounts of data, the `min_sample` was set to require at least 20 samples or 1% of the total size of the data, whichever was greater.

 The `eps` parameter was tuned accordingly with the features characteristics.
 A higher `eps` value would lead to the removal of more extreme outliers, while a lower `eps` could potentially remove borderline but valid values.
 Ultimately, 3 times the standard deviation of the first-order difference was used for `INCLINATION` and `ECCENTRICITY`, and the standard deviation of the second-order difference was used for `ARG_OF_PERICENTER` and `RA_OF_ASC_NODE`.